jinman36/reading-notes-personal/CompTIA A+/Study Notes.md

       - Introduced Microsoft store
       - Charms bar - introduced settings
       - Onedrive - cloud storage

     - Windows 8.1
       - Start button is back!

     - Windows 10
       - Last numbered version of Windows
       - Charms bar is gone
       - Start menu is redesigned with the tiles
       - Settings has taken over the control panel but CP still exists
       - No media center for W10

+  -Review
-    - Be comfotable with the differnt windows editions
+    - Be comfortable with the different windows editions
-    - recognize whxih editions can join a dowmain
+    - recognize which editions can join a domain

 - Objective 1.1
   - MacOS